umar-ali/SimpleCrudOrangeCap/README.md

-NOTE : before runnig the app, change the application.properties for database connectivity.
+NOTE : before runnig the app, change the application.properties for database connectivity and insert some share values in share table